Dev-Mind

 Initialize a Git repository

-It’s better to start from 0.
+For a new project, it’s better to start from 0.
 Delete the directory to recreate it

 ~$ cd ..